 - Fixing can be an issue so try on first

-Because there are different types of cycling shoes (road, mountain biking and indoor spin options), each with their own construction, closure system and other main selling features, and it can be hard to determine what classifies an specific option as the best.
-To do so we used a set list of criteria that is detailed below.
+Because there are different types of biking footwear (road, mountain biking and indoor spin options), each with their own construction, closure system and other main selling features, and it can be hard to determine what classifies a specific option as the best.
+To do so we used a set list of criteria that are detailed below.

-More than just the overall design of the shoe, other important features include the sole and cleat style.
+More than just the overall design, other important features include the sole and cleat style.
 Are the soles stiff enough to transfer power to the pedals effectively?
 Keep in mind that carbon fiber is the popular sole option since it is both lightweight and rigid.
 Also be aware of the pedal design, with 3-holes made for road bikes and 2-holes for mountain bikes.

-The closure system to fasten and keep the foot secure is one the most important feature of cycling shoes.
+The closure system to fasten and keep the foot secure is one the most important feature.
 This includes Velcro straps, dials, buckles and laces.
 Each have their own pros and cons that varies among consumers when it comes to customizable fit and the amount of comfort.

-No matter what the physical activity is, athletes want shoes that are comfortable to be able to perform.
+No matter what the physical activity is, athletes want footwear that is comfortable to be able to perform.
 Does the shoe offer ample support in the arches and heels for a comfortable foot stroke when riding?
-What is the outsole and upper made of?
-Is the shoe breathable?
-It is important to ensure the shoe is comfortable and will support and protect your feet while you are out on the roads, trials, and tracks!
+What are the outsole and upper made of?
+Is it breathable?

 Clipping In vs. Cleats

-Being able to clip into the bike is distinctive to cycling shoes.
-Some cycling shoes provide this feature, while others are also or solely designed to work with clipless pedals.
+Being able to clip into the bike is a distinctive feature.
+Some footwear provides this feature, while others are also or solely designed to work with clipless pedals.
 Instead, this option features small holes on the soles that are meant to attach cleats.
 The cleats then snap into the pedals.
 Push down on the balls of the feet, and the shoe then clips into the cleat.
 This allows the athlete to be secured on the pedal.

 This is also true for spin classes.
 Studio spin bikes commonly feature a cage design on one side of the pedal that allows the athlete to wear any sneaker.
 The other side has the clip that then attaches to the athlete’s cleat.